 Andrei P. Tsygankov

-Andrei P. Tsygankov is Professor at the departments of Political Science and International Relations at San Francisco State University.
-He teaches Russian/post-Soviet, comparative, and international politics since August 2000.
-A Russian native, Tsygankov is a graduate of Moscow State University (Candidate of Sciences, 1991) and University of Southern California (Ph.D., 2000).
+Andrei P. Tsygankov is a Professor at the Department of International Relations.
+He teaches Russian/post-Soviet relations, comparative foreign policy, and IR theory.
+He is a graduate of Moscow State University (Candidate of Sciences, 1991) and University of Southern California (Ph.D., 2000).

 Tsygankov is a contributor to both Western and Russian academia.
-In the West, he co-edited collective projects, and he published National Identity and Foreign Economic Policy in the Post-Soviet World (2001), Russia's Perception of American Ideas after the Cold War (2004), Anti-Russian Lobby and American Foreign Policy (2009), and Russia and the West from Alexander to Putin (2012), as well as many journal articles.
-Tsygankov also published well-received textbook Russia’s Foreign Policy (2006, the second edition, 2010, the third edition, 2013).
-In Russia, his best known books are Modern Political Regimes (1996), Russian Science of International Relations (2005, co-edited with Pavel Tsygankov, also published in Germany and China), Sociology of International Relations (2006, co-authored with Pavel Tsygankov, also published in China), and International Relations: Traditions of Russian Political Thought (2013).
+In the West, he co-edited collective projects, and he published multiple books, including Anti-Russian Lobby and American Foreign Policy (2009), Russia and the West from Alexander to Putin (2012), The Strong State in Russia (2014), The Routledge Handbook of Russian Foreign Policy (2018, editor), Russia and America (2019), Russian Realism (2022), as well as many journal articles.
+Tsygankov also published a well-received textbook Russia’s Foreign Policy (2006, six editions).
+In Russia, his best-known books are Modern Political Regimes (1996), Russian Science of International Relations (2005, co-editor, also published in Germany and China), Sociology of International Relations (2006, co-authored, also published in China), and Russian International Theory (2013, two editions).